 This source category discusses emissions from coke ovens (only fugitive emissions including emissions from charging, door and lid leaks, off-take leaks, quenching, pushing soaking, decarbonisation and solid smokeless fuel production.
-Emissions from combustion stacks and preheater are included in chapter 1.A.1.c 'Manufacture of solid fuels and other energy industries'.) and emissions from the production of solid smokeless fuel (during coal carbonisation).
+Emissions from combustion stacks and preheater are included in chapter 1.A.1.c 'Manufacture of solid fuels and other energy industries'), emissions from the production of solid smokeless fuel (during coal carbonisation), and emissions from transformation processes.